ddiem-ri-4D/epiTCR/main.md

     │   │   │
     │   │   ├── atm-tcr                                 <- Predict data of ATM-TCR tool with pre-trained and re-train on 15 testsets.
     │   │   │
-    │   │   ├── imrex                                   <- Predict data of Imrex tool with pretrained on 15 test sets.
+    │   │   ├── imrex                                   <- Predict data of Imrex tool with pretrained on 15 testsets.
     │   │   │
     │   │   ├── nettcr                                  <- Predict data of NetTCR tool with pretrained and re-train on 15 testsets.
     │   │   │
-    │   │   └── pmtnet                                  <- Predict data of pMTnet tool with pretrained on 9 test sets.
+    │   │   └── pmtnet                                  <- Predict data of pMTnet tool with pretrained on 9 testsets.
     │   ├── predict-data
     │   │   │
     │   │   ├── 7-peptides                              <- Predict probability data of 7 highly FP peptides without MHC.